netsage-project/tstat-transport/README.md

 When the logs in each directory have been successfully processed (the data have been sent, delivery confirmations received, etc), a dotfile named `.processed` will be dropped in that directory.
 That marks that directory as processed, and those logs will be ignored on subsequent runs.
 The `tstat_cull` utility similarly uses the .processed dotfiles to prune old logs.

-It is not a persistent process and would be run periodically from cron (for example) to periodically process a log on a "live" machine.
+It is not a persistent process and would be run periodically from cron (for example) to periodically process logs on a "live" machine.

 Currently, the only "transport" that is supported is sending the JSON to a RabbitMQ server, but it would be relatively straightforward to implement other transports like using HTTP to send to a REST API.